Public Awareness of AIDS in the Federal Republic of Germany 2008

 A repeat survey by the Federal Centre for Health Education (BZgA), Cologne

-Since 1987, the Federal Centre for Health Education (BZgA) has been conducting an annual survey entitled "Public Awareness of AIDS" to examine
+Since 1987, the Federal Centre for Health Education (BZgA) has been conducting an annual survey entitled "Public Awareness of AIDS" to examine whether and to what extent these goals are being achieved.

 - Whether and to what extent the public is reached by the campaign´s various education measures and makes use of the information offerings,